MarioniLab/sagenet/docs/index.rst

 Notebooks
 -------------------------------
 To see some examples of our pipeline's capability, look at the `notebooks <https://github.com/MarioniLab/sagenet/notebooks>`_ directory.
-The notebooks are also avaialble as google colab docs:
+The notebooks are also avaialble on google colab:

 #. `Intro to SageNet <https://colab.research.google.com/drive/1H4gVFfxzZgilk6nbUhzFlrFsa1vEHNTl?usp=sharing>`_
 #. `Using multiple references <https://colab.research.google.com/drive/1H4gVFfxzZgilk6nbUhzFlrFsa1vEHNTl?usp=sharing>`_